dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/create-a-mapping.rst

            - ``<name>``: name of the XML element
            - ``<class>``: value of the class attribute of the XML element, if any.
 If the element has no class attribute, the keyword ``noClass`` has to be used.
            - ``<namespace>``: the namespace the XML element belongs to, if any.
 If the element does not belong to a namespace, the keyword ``noNamespace`` has to be used.
-           - ``<separator>``: a Boolean value indicating if a separator is required for this element.
+           - ``<separatesWords>``: a Boolean value indicating whether this tag separates words in the text.
 Once an XML document is converted to RDF-standoff the markup is stripped from the text, possibly leading to continuous text that has been separated by tags before.
-For structural tags like paragraphs etc., ``<separator>`` can be set to ``true`` in which case a special separator is inserted in the the text in the RDF representation.
+For structural tags like paragraphs etc., ``<separatesWords>`` can be set to ``true`` in which case a special separator is inserted in the the text in the RDF representation.
 In this way, words stay separated and are represented in the fulltext index as such.
        - ``<standoffClass>``: information about the standoff class the XML element is mapped to
            - ``<classIri>``: Iri of the standoff class the XML element is mapped to
            - ``<attributes>``: XML attributes to be mapped to standoff properties (other than ``id`` or ``class``), if any